PAW 2023

 11:20: Celeste Betancur — (X)AI in Live Coding Environments: Pandora’s Dream

 Pandora's Dream is a versatile live coding playground that opens up a world of possibilities integrating CHAI - Chuck for AI, openGL and the Chuck language.
-Pandora's Dream is an use case of all the new possibilities to use simple and explainable machine learning and AI models and integrate them into live performances.
-With this in mind is possible to analyze and extract audio features such as Chroma, MFCC, Centroid (and many others) and then train models such as KNN, HMM, SVN and MLP (also the new Wekinator object).
+Pandora's Dream is a use case of all the new possibilities to use simple and explainable machine learning and AI models and integrate them into live performances.
+With this in mind, it is possible to analyze and extract audio features such as Chroma, MFCC, Centroid (and many others) and then train models such as KNN, HMM, SVN and MLP (also the new Wekinator object).
 In this case, importance is given to the complementary that the system can give to the performance and not to the algorithms itself.
 Actually, the features, algorithms, and data used are not the most advanced or sophisticated and in the end, the model is dependent on the performer's decisions.
 Pandora's Dream is centered in musical abstract data and not in the generation of audio at a sample by sample level.
 Finally, it is important to notice that all the training stages can be done and redone during the live performance to adjust, limit or expand the model.

 12:00: Benoît Carré — AI and Music Composition